Log Management and Analytics

 Analog

 The Analog package is a minimal logging package that doesn’t try to add all optional features like log formatters and processors.
-Through static access to the ‘Analog‘ class, you can configure the log handler (file, email, database, etc.).
+Through static access to the Analog class, you can configure the log handler (such as a file, an email, or a database).
 You can check the list of handlers in the documentation.

 Text File